 - You can accessorize with fenders or racks.

 - Compromise versus both road and mountain bikes.
 Not as fast or efficient as road bikes and not as capable in rough conditions or obstacles as mountain bikes—especially full-suspension bikes.

 Which Is Right for You?

-There are a couple of things you should consider when trying to decide what type of bike you should go with.
+There are a couple of things you should consider when trying to decide whether to go with a road bike, mountain bike, or hybrid bike.
 If you plan on riding with any friends or family members, it is always a good idea to discuss with them and see what they recommend.
-You don’t want to go and buy a road bike if you would like to ride with your friend who likes to crush the local trails on his cross-country bike!
+You don’t want to go and buy a road bike over a mountain bike if you would like to ride with your friend who likes to crush the local mountain bike trails on his cross-country bike!
 Similarly, you don't want to get a downhill bike if you are going to be road biking.

 Another thing people often wonder is whether they should get a full-suspension mountain bike to ride a local paved or smooth dirt trail because it will be a plush ride.
 If you plan on riding longer distances on the road or gravel, then this is probably not going to be the best choice for you.
 The added weight of the bike, the wide, knobby tires, and the more mountain-specific gearing will make the bike less comfortable and enjoyable to ride in the long run.
 Instead, you could look for a hybrid bike with wider than road bike tires, and slimmer than mountain bike tires that will allow you to ride at a slightly lower pressure than a road bike for some shock absorption.
 Also, investing in a good pair of cycling shorts with a padded lining will help smooth out all the bumps!